igarcia11235/HuntTheWumpus/README.md

 - For example: ./hunt_the_wumpus

 3. Follow Game Instructions:
-- You'll receive instructions on how to play the game by entering 'D' as soon as you run the executable or follow the game instructions outlined in this ReadMe.md
+- You'll receive instructions on how to play the game by entering 'D' as soon as you run the executable or you can follow the game instructions outlined in this ReadMe.md
 - Enter commands accordingly and follow the prompts to interact with the game environment.

 Note: This README provides an overview of the game and its functionalities.
 Detailed explanations of the code's working and comments are present within the source code for reference and understanding.